 Now, onto the flavor.
 The Summ-ah Strawberry jar contains strawberry and vanilla cake, vanilla butter cream and (apparently) hot pink nonpareils.
 However, I didn't see much sign of the nonpareils.
 It had been a little hot here lately, so it's actually possible they were delicate enough to melt.

 The cake was pretty delicious.
 It doesn't have a particularly strong (or realistic) strawberry flavor, but it definitely tasted summery.
 The vanilla butter cream made a great addition to the mix.
 The cake wasn't the most moist cake I've ever had (I'm going to guess partially as a function of being shipped across the country) but there was enough butter cream to add a little extra moisture to every bite.
 There are multiple layers, so you never find yourself lacking on frosting.
-According to the website, each jar contains roughly the equivalent of two cupcakes.
-I would definitely believe that, because I was feeling a bit full about halfway through the jar.
+According to the website, each jar contains roughly the equivalent of

 A side note: Jars are actually great ways to eat cupcakes.
 I've attempted to tackle large cupcakes with a fork or spoon before, and just ended up getting crumbs everywhere.
 With a jar, the crumbs all end up back in the jar, saving every bit of deliciousness.